Remmeauth/remme-core/docs/user-guide/advanced-guide/2fa-auth.rst

    <a href="https://itunes.apple.com/ru/app/google-authenticator/id388497605?mt=8" target="_blank">iOS</a>

-Log in to the server as you previously did during installation of the node:
+Log in to the server as you previously did during installation of the node.
+Remember to change ``95.179.156.74`` to your server ``IP address``.

 .. code-block:: console